fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### Video lectures
 All video lectures are posted on the [course YouTube channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig), and I will link to them on the syllabus as they become available.
 If you want announcements of new videos, please subscribe to the channel.

+### Read/watch in order
+I list the readings/videos in the order I think it will be most useful to you to move through them.
+Usually, the earlier readings (or videos) introduce some ideas that get elaborated on in later readings.
+Going out of order can make things much more confusing.

+### Noteworthy is optional
+Most days have a "noteworthy" section that lists a few relevant readings on the topic.
+These are optional!
+Some are just leftover from previous iterations of the course; some I draw from for lectures; others I just can't bring myself to totally delete from the syllabus.
+I hope you'll skim through any that seem interesting to you (and I hope you'll mention them in your posts so you can get credit for that work).

 # Week 1